jamesalumkal/graphql-springboot/README.md

 # graphql-springboot
-simple graphql sample application using graphiql and GraphQlResolvers
+simple graphql sample application using graphiql and GraphQLResolvers